When are practices, where and how long?

-Spring, Summer, and Fall (Cross Country) outdoor season practices are usually held 1-2 hours during designated times Tuesdays, Thursdays (6-7:30PM), and Sundays (when not competing).
+Outdoor track & field and cross country practices are usually held 1-2 hours during designated times Tuesdays, Thursdays (6-7:30PM), and Sundays (when not competing).
+Spring outdoor practice sites are typically Westfield and Centreville high schools.
+Cross country practice sites vary and includes the SYA Sports Park.
 Athletes are encouraged to make at least 2 practices a week.
 Practice site and schedule changes will be made available at the beginning of each week to allow scheduling around high school activities which have priority on field/track usage.
-During the summer we’ll have more use of the tracks.
-Fall cross country practices are usually Tuesdays, Thursdays, and one day on the weekend (if not competing) at sites determined by the head coach.
 A competition schedule will be drafted during the course of the season and is subject to change .
-Most competition/meets will be hosted on the weekend (Sat. or Sun.).
+Most competition/meets will be hosted on the weekend (Sat or Sun).
 You will be notified of any changes once they are confirmed.

 Who will I compete against and where?